 “How much longer until we reach the fishing grounds?”
 I asked, hoping it wouldn’t be long.
-We had been standing on a bucking deck for over fourteen hours and I was physically exhausted.
-My legs and feet ached from the strain, and my hands, well cured in brine, were starting to feel like hamburger patties from holding onto the coarse espeque lines.
+We had been standing on a bucking deck for fourteen hours and I was physically exhausted.
+My legs and feet ached from the strain, and my hands, well cured in brine, were starting to feel like ham-burger patties, holding my coarse espeque lines.

 “We still have more to go,” Mamede responded, “but we can check.
 João, vamos ver.”

 Without a word João unwrapped the lines from his wrist and stepped forward to open the hatch.
 He had to be quick — the occasional wave still washed over the deck.
 Diving into the hold he rooted around until he found what he was looking for.
 “HA!” came the muffled cry from below.
 When he climbed back out he holding a thick spool of fishing line.
 There was enough moonlight to see it clearly, including the heavy slug swinging from the end.
 Closing the hatch, João stepped to the windward rail by the tabernacle and started to strip the line from the spool, letting the nylon fall in a pile by his feet.
 Halfway through the roll he stopped and looked back at his captain.
 “Pronto!” he shouted.
 “Ready!”

 None of these actions would have merited much attention on land.
 But João wasn’t on land, he was on a very big ocean, standing on a deck that was pitching and rolling.
 And it was nighttime.
 And the only thing he was holding onto was the fishing line in one hand and the sinker in the other.
 Back and forth his body swayed as if his feet were glued to the deck.